voxel-wiki/voxel-wiki.github.io/content/wiki/palettes/index.md

 > Great, so we're painting our voxels by numbers, palette in hand; *so what*?

-But the important detail here is that we're *not* holding the *global* palette: this one is *local* to the chunk, the voxels pointing into *it*, with it's *own* "colors" in turn, referencing the global palette.
+But the important detail here is that we're **not holding the global palette**: this one is *local* to its chunk with it's own "colors", the chunks voxels pointing into it, indirectly using the global palette.

-And this local palette holds *only the unique variants*, of the voxels *actually contained* in the chunk... so any index pointing *into* that palette, only's gotta be *just* big enough to do that and *no larger*.
+And this local palette holds *only* the unique variants, of the voxels currently stored in the chunk... so any index pointing into that palette, only's gotta be *just* big enough to do that *and no larger*.

-How big, exactly?
+How big exactly?
+Well, here's the math:

 {% figure(class="m-2", id="palette-size-equation", caption="Relation between a palettes size and the bit-size of any index/indices pointing into it.") %}
 <center class="m-2"><code>index<sub>bits</sub> = ceil( log2 ( palette<sub>size</sub> ) )</code></center>
 {% end %}

-This formula may not mean much to you, so let's look at a table that solves it for some palette sizes:
+This formula may not mean much to you, so let's look at a table that solves it for some palette sizes...

 | Palette Size<br><small>(local unique variants)</small> | Index Bits<br><small>`ceil(log2(palette-size))`</small> |
 |------------:|-----|